claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 ---

 ## Intro
+- See also, clare-tech, saskia-advice-about-me - there are various sections in there about NVC stuff.
 - These notes are from
   - Nonviolent Communication: A Language of Life:
     - Life-Changing Tools for Healthy Relationships